SansGuidon/bookmarks/PRINCIPLES.md

 * You don't want heroes, but you might benefit from experts / excellents colleagues.
 * Simplify.
 Become a minimalist.
 * Do one thing at a time.
 Only one item under your name in the WIP.
 The rest will wait.
+* Stay positive.
+Focus on what is doing ok, what you have accomplished.
+Focus your brain attention more often on something that is stress free.
+* Limit your coffee intake.
+Drinking caffeine triggers the release of adrenaline.
+Adrenaline is the source of the “fight-or-flight” response, a survival mechanism that forces you to stand up and fight or run for the hills when faced with a threat.
+The fight-or-flight mechanism sidesteps rational thinking in favor of a faster response.
+This is great when a bear is chasing you, but not so great when you’re responding to a curt email. [source](https://www.linkedin.com/pulse/20140805002649-50578967-how-successful-people-stay-calm/)